rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ```
 $HOME/.rsyncosx/macserialnumber/
 ```

-There is some [important info](/post/important/) about using RsyncUI.
-Please read it befor commence the use of RsyncUI.

 ### The main menu

 The default view when starting the app.
 RsyncUI can store configurations in profiles.
 Select a profile at any time and the app reloads the data.